 She argues that industry gatekeepers remain blind to omnipresent misogyny.
 “These places just don’t get it, and it doesn’t get better until they get it… The way forward is a lot of soul-searching that is not happening.”

 “We’re mad as hell and we’re not going to take it anymore.
-We can’t get steamrolled by these guys.” former Cinefamily staffer Karina Chacham
+We can’t get steamrolled by these guys.” former Cinefamily volunteer Karina Chacham

 Belove does have defenders, some of whom did not want to speak publicly for fear of inviting a storm of social media animosity.